 Once a technical wreck diving certification card is issued, the diver needs to progressively develop their wreck penetration and skills.
 It takes time to ingrain and refine all the drills and skills necessary.
 You should be doing that in conditions that won’t cost your life if you make a mistake.
 Line laying, overhead emergency drills, and gas management need to be at a level of unconscious response.
 Line laying itself is part science, part art; it takes time to get good at it.
 The skills are also highly perishable if left idle.

 As with any technical or overhead diving – if the core skills cause task-loading, then you aren’t ready to progress in challenge yet.

 Then comes the matter of experience acquisition.
 The diver needs to do a lot of dives in order to gain exposure to all those hiccups that matter.
 The prudence of undergoing that process in wrecks that won’t kill you over a hiccup is obvious.
 You have to gain your ‘smarts’ for wreck penetration in benign circumstances so that missing those smarts won’t kill you in malign situations.

 There is a need for ingrain and unconscious levels of skill

-Only when you are ready with ingrained, automatic skills, life-saving experience and a generous comfort zone should you step up to a higher challenge.
-Then comes the process of gaining wreck specific experience and knowledge.
+Only when you are ready with ingrained, automatic skills, life-saving experience, and a generous comfort zone should you step up to a higher challenge.
+Then comes the process of gaining wreck-specific diving experience and knowledge.
 You have to know the wreck and its unique hazards intimately.
 You learn this by diving the wreck without penetration.
 Then you learn more by progressively extending your penetration over a series of dives.
 The length of that series… well, that depends on the individual wreck.

 Technical wreck penetration experience is an individual factor